-Performance-based Common Assignments (Submission via Blackboard required.)

-Adapted Teaching Unit (40 points) - Due by Midnight, June 20th - Submit via Blackboard - Students will select a teaching unit from the general curriculum and adapt or modify it for a student who is blind or visually impaired.
+Performance-based Common Assignments (No Tk20 submission required) Adapted Teaching Unit (40 points) - Submit via Blackboard - Students will select a teaching unit from the general curriculum and adapt or modify it for a student who is blind or visually impaired.
 Include the following information.